shanelnumber5/341-web-design/_docs/topic-07/01-blocks/page-02.md

 <div class="divider-heading"></div>

-There are a number of attributes that are valid for every element.
+There are a number of attributes that you can apply to every element.
 The first that we will discuss is technically called the “global identifier,” but we will refer to it as the **id attribute**.
+We learned a little bit about this attribute already last week.

 <div class="container-row">
   <img src="../img/legos-ids.png" alt="stacked building blocks with different id names" title="Each block has a unique name!" style="float: right; width: 300px; margin-top: 0;" />

-  <p>Following from the idea of identification labels, the “id” attribute takes as its value a string, which should be a <b>unique</b> identifier to that specific element.</p>
+  <p>The “id” attribute takes as its value a string (e.g. its value in the form of letters, rather than numbers), which should be a <b>unique</b> identifier to that specific element.</p>

-  <p>To declare the id attribute of an element, use the standard <code>key="value"</code> syntax for HTML elements.</p>
+  <p>To declare the id attribute of an element, use the standard <code>name="value"</code> format for writing attributes.
+Remember, all attributes have a name (also called a key), followed by an equals sign, and then the value is wrapped in quotation marks afterward.
+With the id attribute, you get to decide on the value.</p>
 </div>